Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

 \end{customthm} Theorem \ref{toricintro} follows from two ingredients.
-The first is the calculation of the elliptic Hochschild homology of the affine space $\mathbb{A}^N$ under an arbitrary torus action, which plays a key role in the proof of our main results, Theorem \ref{introloc} and \ref{introcompletion}.
-The second is codescent for almost constant maps, Theorem \ref{introcodescent}.
+The first is the calculation of the elliptic Hochschild homology of the affine space $\mathbb{A}^N$ under an arbitrary torus action, which plays a key role in the proof of Theorems \ref{introloc} and \ref{introcompletion}.
+The second is codescent for quasi-constant maps, Theorem \ref{introcodescent}.